 - Redness or blotchiness.
 This signals over-reactive capillaries or a tendency toward rosacea.

 Sensitised skin is usually caused by environmental or lifestyle choices.
 Factors such as pollution, stress, medication, hormones, diet, climate changes, skincare products and smoking can all contribute to an impaired skin barrier, allowing external aggressors to cause redness or irritation.
-Much like sensitive skin, sensitized skin tends to look blotchy with visible dryness and irritation.
+Much like sensitive skin, sensitised skin tends to look blotchy with visible dryness and irritation.
 This similarity in appearance is what makes it so difficult to distinguish between the two.
-However, sensitized skin is not a skin type.
-Sensitized skin is a skin condition.
+However, sensitised skin is not a skin type.
+Sensitised skin is a skin condition.

-Sensitized skin can be treated and resolved while sensitive skin is something you’re born with.
+Sensitised skin can be treated and resolved while sensitive skin is something you’re born with.
 Sensitised skin is the result of overstimulation and can be a temporary skin problem.
-Ingredients like acids and retinol can work magic at removing dead skin, increasing cell turnover and improving the look and texture of our skin, like most things, it’s about moderation.
+Ingredients like acids and retinol can work magic at removing dead skin, increasing cell turnover and improving the look and texture of our skin but like most things, it’s about moderation.
 It’s worth building up your tolerance to punchy ingredients slowly and sensibly, pausing to see if your skin agrees with it.